Hear From An Industry Veteran: With Prices Rising, How Can I Save Money On Fuel?

 Choose your loads carefully

 It’s always a good idea to choose loads with a long-term strategy in mind.
 When operating costs are more expensive, traveling to a weak market can quickly eat away at your earnings.
 Booking the load with the highest rate-per-mile might be tempting, but it’s important to have a plan in place to avoid wasting fuel on empty miles.
-Need assistance with planning?
-A dispatching service can help.

 Plan cost-efficient routes